DiscordMix/example-bot/README.md

 1. Clone the repo
 2. Run `npm install`
-3. Configure the bot by running `npm run config`
+3. A configuration utility will appear (use `npm run config` if it doesn't)
 4. Start the bot `npm start`